How to Sync Files & Folders between Computers over Network

-Step 5.
-On another computer with permission, press Win + R key to open the Run box and then type \\ + computername or IP address of the source computer, \\192.168.0.55, for example.
-Press Enter to get access to it.
-You should also be able to find it in File Explorer > Network.
-If you see an error message like “Network discovery is turned off….” please click on the "Network discovery is turned off" banner, then select Turn on network discovery and file sharing.
+Step 2.
+And then type \\ + computername or IP address of the source computer, \\192.168.0.55, for example and press Enter to get access to it.
+You can also be able to find it in File Explorer > Network.

+Note: If you see an error message like “Network discovery is turned off….” in the Network section, please click on the "Network discovery is turned off" banner, then select Turn on network discovery and file sharing.

 Step 1.
 Launch the software on any of the computers within the same LAN, go to Sync tab and choose Basic Sync.

 Step 2.
-Click Add Folder to specify the folder you want to sync.
+Click Add Folder to select folder on the local computer.
 You can add multiple folders as you like by clicking the + button.